-The following list includes standard questions and issues that the UN-REDD Programme evaluation should address.
-It is based on the standard evaluation criteria mentioned above, i.e. relevance, efficiency, effectiveness, impact and sustainability, as well as an additional category of questions regarding factors affecting programme performance.
+24. The following list includes standard questions and issues that the UN-REDD Programme evaluation should address.
+It is based on the standard evaluation criteria mentioned above, i.e. relevance, effectiveness, efficiency, impact and sustainability, as well as an additional category of questions regarding factors affecting programme performance.
 The evaluation will assess the UN-REDD Programme as follows:

-i) Relevance of the UN-REDD Programme

-The relevance of the UN-REDD Programme's objectives and strategy to:
+1.1.1 Strategic relevance of the UN-REDD Programme

-- o The international REDD+ agenda and negotiations under UNFCCC; - Countries' needs and development priorities as expressed in national policies and plans as well as in sector development frameworks; - UN Country Programmes or other donor assistance frameworks approved by the governments of the partner countries; - \circ The corporate mandate, strategies and programmes of work of the 3 participating UN agencies; - o The One UN Plans between the Government and the UN Organizations; - Other REDD+ related programmes, payment for ecosystem services schemes and livelihood programmes for forest-dependent and indigenous peoples in the countries. - O How well were existing policies, programmes, mechanisms and experiences taken into consideration in partner countries and at the global/regional level so that REDD+ readiness could be built as much as possible on improving those rather than on the creation of new, parallel ones?
+- 25. The evaluation will assess, in retrospect, whether the programme's objectives and implementation strategies were consistent with: - The international REDD+ agenda and negotiations under UNFCCC; - Countries' needs and development priorities as expressed in national policies and plans as well as in sector development frameworks; - UN Country Programmes or other donor assistance frameworks approved by the governments of the partner countries; - The corporate mandate, strategies and programmes of work of the 3 participating UN agencies; - o The One UN Plans between the Government and the UN Organizations; - Other REDD+ related programmes, payment for ecosystem services schemes and livelihood programmes for forest-dependent and indigenous peoples in the countries.